DIY Macrame Coaster Tutorial for Beginners

 Want to try a relaxing and creative macrame project?

-In this easy tutorial, you’ll learn how to make a spiral coaster using soft cotton cord and a few simple knots.
+In this easy tutorial, you’ll learn how to make a beautiful spiral macrame coaster using soft cotton cord and one simple, repetitive knot.
+This project is the perfect next step after mastering keychains, introducing you to the art of working in the round.

 Mug placed on handmade macrame coaster with other coasters and decor – cozy DIY coaster styling idea